Pickleball or Padel? What offers more fun?

-Pickleball and Padel are both relatively new sports that have gained popularity in recent years.
+Pickleball and Padel are both newer sports that have become popular recently.

-Padel, on the other hand, was invented in Mexico in the late 1960s and gained significant popularity in Spain and other Spanish-speaking countries.
-Now also becoming very popular in Europe and Middle East in recent years.
-Padel is played in over 90 countries around the world, 51 National Federations and 18 Millions Active Players and 300K Federated Players.
-PADEL strives to become WORLDWIDE & EXHIBITION SPORT in the Olympics of 2024.
+Padel was developed in Mexico in the late 1960s and gained popularity in Spain and other Spanish-speaking nations.
+It has also become popular in Europe and the Middle East in recent years.
+Padel is played in over 90 countries, with 65 National Federations, 30 million active players, and 600,000 federated players.

-Both Pickleball and Padel are great sports and can be a lot of fun to play.
-However, which one offers more fun can depend on individual and personal preferences and what you are looking for in a sport and the playing styles.
+Both Pickleball and Padel are enjoyable sports that can be a lot of fun to play.
+The choice of which one is more fun depends on personal preferences and what you want in a sport and the playing styles.

 Pickleball is a paddle sport that combines elements of tennis, badminton, and ping-pong.
 It is typically played on a smaller court with a lower net and a paddle that is larger than a ping-pong paddle but smaller than a tennis racket.
 Pickleball can be played both indoors and outdoors and can be enjoyed by people of all ages and skill levels.
 It’s a fast-paced game that requires quick reflexes, good hand-eye coordination, and strategy.